-- Label everything.
+- Label everything (use the best labeling tool for kitchen organization).
 This will help you keep organized, especially if you have designated space for every type of item.

 - Use bins.
 Decorate them too.
 You can always add more storage space with their help, and they will look good.

 - Use the doors to hang racks, install narrow shelves.